hirrolot/interface99/README.md

 A:

  - **Less boilerplate.** In particular, Interface99 deduces function implementations from the context, thus improving code maintenance.
 To my knowledge, no other alternative can do this.
- - **Practical.** Interface99 aims to be practical, unlike a numerous amount of experimental implementations, e.g., [`obj.h`].
+ - **Practical.** Interface99 aims to be enough good to be applicable in production systems, unlike a numerous amount of experimental half-baked implementations.
  - **Small.** Interface99 only features the interface concept, no less and no more -- it does not bring all the other fancy OOP stuff, unlike [GObject] or [COS].
- - **MIT-licensed**.
-A very liberal license with minimal restrictions.
-In contrast to this, GObject requires GNU LGPL.
  - **Depends on Metalang99.** From the implementation point of view, Interface99 is built upon [Metalang99], the underlying metaprogramming framework.
 With Metalang99, you can also use [Datatype99].

 [`obj.h`]: https://github.com/small-c/obj.h